nusCS2113-AY1920S1/PersonalAssistant-Duke/tutorials/gradleTutorial.md

 ## Further Reading

-Now that you have a general idea of how to accomplish basic tasks with Gradle, here's a list of material you can read to further your understanding.
+Now that you have a general idea of how to accomplish basic expensesList with Gradle, here's a list of material you can read to further your understanding.

 * [Official Gradle Documentation](https://docs.gradle.org/current/userguide/userguide.html)